ietf-wg-cellar/flac-specification/flac.md

 In case an escape code was used, the partition does not contain a variable-length Rice coded residual, but a fixed-length unencoded residual.
 Directly following the escape code are 5 bits containing the number of bits with which each residual sample is stored, as an unsigned number.
 The residual samples themselves are stored signed two's complement.
 Note that it is possible that the number of bits is 0, which means all residual samples in that partition have a value of 0, and no bits code for the partition itself.

 In case a Rice parameter was provided, the partition contains a Rice coded residual.
 The residual samples, which are signed numbers, are represented by unsigned numbers in the Rice code.
 For positive numbers, the representation is the number doubled, for negative numbers, the representation is the number multiplied by -2 and has 1 subtracted.
 This representation of signed numbers is also known as zigzag encoding and the zigzag encoded residual is called the folded residual.
 The folded residual samples are then each divided by the Rice parameter.
-The result of each division rounded down (the quotient) is stored unary, the remainder is stored binary.
+The result of each division rounded down (the quotient) is stored unary, the remainder of the division is stored binary.

 Decoding the coded residual thus involves selecting the right coding method, finding the number of partitions, reading unary and binary parts of each codeword one-by-one and keeping track of when a new partition starts and thus when a new Rice parameter needs to be read.